Do you need a version of your logo design to change with every season?.

 But logos needn’t be unchanging.
 In fact, aligning yours with the season can make it stand out more.

-As the accompanying infographic shows, some of the biggest companies in the world regularly change their logos for the holidays.
+Some of the biggest companies in the world regularly change their logos for the holidays.
 In fact, they gave me inspiration for a holiday version of my logo.
-For instance, Google’s seasonal logo features a candy cane for the letter “L” with Santa and his elves and reindeer running alongside, while Target turns its red and white bullseye into a sparkling Christmas tree bauble.
-Even Adidas gets in on the action, modifying its Trefoil logo into either a red or green glistening leaf.
+For instance, Google’s seasonal logo features a candy cane for the letter “L” with Santa and his elves and reindeer running alongside.
+Target turns its red and white bullseye into a sparkling Christmas tree bauble.
+Adidas gets in on the action, modifying its Trefoil logo into either a red or green glistening leaf.
 Very seasonal.
+So yes do get a holiday logo design.
+Then process is the same as getting a logo design.
+Logo design process

 But why is this important?
 Let’s find out.